 However the change of political regime in India in 1998 led to scepticism that the Gujral Doctrine would not be followed with regard to India's relations with its neighbours.
 The BJP led NDA regime began its relations with South Asian countries on a doubtful note when India conducted nuclear tests and the neighbours doubted India's intentions.
 However, the government did its best in due course and the relations were conducted in positive manners.
-India's relations with neighbouring countries were conducted in a continuation of the five principles of Gujral Doctrine without referring to the doctrine per se.
-It was during Vijapayee's tenure as Prime Minister that India and Pakistan started the process of dialogue that got derailed due to the Pokhranpolicy since Prime Minister Gujral period has been made a shift from hard power strategy of military and diplomatic interventions to a soft power approach that has been emphasising inter-governmental cooperation, negotiated settlements and economic cooperation.
+India's relations with neighbouring countries were conducted in a continuation of the five principles of Gujral Doctrine without Directorate of Distance & Online Education, University of Jammu, MA Political Science, Semester IV, India's Neighbourhood 23 referring to the doctrine per se.
+It was during Vijapayee's tenure as Prime Minister that India and Pakistan started the process of composite dialogue to settle the outstanding bilateral issues, though the process of dialogue that got derailed due to the Pokhran-II.
+It clearly brought out that the continuity exited in India's relations with the neighbouring countries not only in 1990s but also thereafter.
+The political dividend of the Gujral Doctrine was clearly felt in the aftermath of the nuclear tests by India when the international reactions to it contrasted with the reactions of the South Asian neighbours.
+India's neighbourhood policy since Prime Minister Gujral period has been made a shift from hard power strategy of military and diplomatic interventions to a soft power approach that has been emphasising inter-governmental cooperation, negotiated settlements and economic cooperation.
 These changes have been perceived as an attempt to change India's image from a regional bully to a benign hegemon as argued by Wagner.